naivete5656/MDPAFOF/README.md

             L   02

 ```
+For the few-shot experiments and the missing experiments, please use sampling code in pre_processing folder.

 ## Training and Testing

-Training and test script for 4-fold cross validation on 5 seed conditions
+Training and test script for 4-fold cross validation on 5 seed conditions (Our experiments)
 ```
 bash ./scripts/croos_train.sh
 ```

-Train on one cond.
+Train on one condition.
 ```
 python ./scripts/cross_train.py --img_dir ./datas/ctc_preprocessed/Fluo-N2DL-HeLa\
         --cv_num 0 --seed 0 --shot 5\